Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{Transition activities}

 During the OEP, the subjects followed the instructions either from the researchers (dataset 1) or from the booklets (dataset 2).
 Before each OEP sub-class, they could be practicing the exercises, sitting for a rest, or walking out of the camera view.
-Therefore, these activities could not be properly monitored or labeled.
-Therefore, the activities between each two OEP sub-classes were annotated as Transition activities.
+These activities could not be properly monitored or labeled.
+Therefore, the activities between each two OEP sub-classes were annotated as transition activities.
+Different from ADLs that happened outside the whole OEP, transition activities were short activities happening within the OEP program.
 These activities were not included in the training set.

 In these annotation steps, if a segment contained multiple activities, it was labeled as the majority class and removed when training the models.
-The duration and number of segments (by a 6-second window with 50\% overlap) is shown in Table~\ref{tab:duration}.
+The duration and number of segments (by a 6-second window with 50\% overlap) are shown in Table~\ref{tab:duration}.
 The duration of transition activities was observed longer than OEP in dataset 1, which can be attributed to the older age and increased need for rest among the subjects.
-For dataset 2, \textit{walking stairs} was not performed since the limitation of camera installation.
+For dataset 2, \textit{walking stairs} was not performed because of the limitation of camera installation.